 Union forces led by Maj.
 Gen. John McClernand encountered the Confederates early on the morning of May 17.
 It just so happened that the men led by Brig.
 Gen. Michael Lawler actually got to the Rebels first, wading through the bayou to overrun the Confederates on the east bank of the river.
 Inspired by Lawler’s attack, other Union formations surged forward.

-Overwhelmed, the Confederates broke for the makeshift bridges spanning the river.
+Overwhelmed, the Confederates broke for the makeshift bridges to get to the west bank.
 Most of Pemberton’s men made it across, but Pemberton’s chief engineer set fire to both bridges to cut off any Union pursuit.
 Many of the Confederates tried to swim across the river and drowned.
 About 1,700 Rebels were stranded on the east bank and subsequently captured.
 It was the final battle before the Siege of Vicksburg.

 After floods you can still sometimes find artifacts from the gunboat battles that took place on the Big Black River during the War.
 But most people on the river nowadays aren’t really interested in Civil War artifacts.
 The big payoff during springtime on the Big Black are flathead catfish – also called tabby cats, shovelhead cats, yellow cats, flatties, and who knows how many other names.
 The Big Black River will overflow her banks that time of year.
 As Cliff Covington tells it: